Exemptions in a Chapter 7 Bankruptcy

 - Wages that have been earned but not paid

-An attorney from Law Office of Robert W. Kovacs, JR. can review your finances and discuss which of your assets will be exempt in more detail, including any monetary or value limits that may apply.
+An attorney from Kovacs Law, P.C. can review your finances and discuss which of your assets will be exempt in more detail, including any monetary or value limits that may apply.
 It is important that you have a thorough understanding of bankruptcy laws before making any decisions regarding your financial situation.
 Once you are fully informed, you will know which type of debt remedy is right for you.

 Federal Bankruptcy Exemptions